• At least one member of each team must be 18 years of age or older.

 We hold two different types of events:

-Race/LA, held once or twice yearly, is a day-long, citywide event for teams of two, based loosely on The Amazing Race.
+Race/LA, held once or twice yearly, is a day-long, citywide event for teams of two.

 CityRace Urban Adventure Hunts are 3-hour, neighborhood specific clue-solving hunts for teams of 2, 3 or 4.
 CityRace hunts are held throughout the year.